Last updated: May 2018

 What is personal information?

-When we talk about personal information we mean information about an individual that can identify them, like their name, address, e-mail address, telephone number and financial details.
+When we talk about the personal information, we mean information about an individual that can identify them, like their name, address, e-mail address, telephone number and financial details.
 It can relate to customers, employees, shareholders, business contacts and suppliers.
 Any reference to “information” or “data” in this policy is a reference to personal information about a living individual.

 What information do we hold?

 We may collect and process the following personal information about you:

 Examples of how we use it

 - Information you give us directly (when you fill in forms or contact us by phone, e-mail etc.).

 We use the personal information that we hold about you: